On the statistics of random-to-top shuffles: Permutation Statistics

 \section{Permutation Statistics}

-In this section, we recall some classical results from permutation statistics which are used in the proofs of our main results.
-A reader who is experienced in combinatorial probability may skip to Section $\ref{Section3}$.
+In this section, we recall classical results from permutation statistics that will be used in the proofs of our main theorems.
+Readers familiar with combinatorial probability may wish to proceed directly to Section $\ref{Section3}$.

+First, we define the statistics which we will work with.
+A fixed point is an index $i$ such that $\pi(i)=i$.
+The permutation $\pi=25143$ has $1$ fixed point: $\pi(4)=4$.
+One can think of a fixed point as a card that is in its original position after shuffling.

+A descent of a permutation $\pi$ is an index $i\in[n-1]$ such that $\pi(i)>\pi(i+1)$.
+For example, the permutation $\pi=25143$ has descents at positions $2$ and $4$.
+Descents are a classical tool to test randomness.